 - Damages

-Your medical malpractice lawyer will need to show that the healthcare provider, hospital, or other liable party owed you a duty of care.
-Their breach in the duty of care must have caused you damages which had a substantial impact on your life.
+The breach in the duty of care must have caused you damages that had a substantial impact on your life.

 This does not mean you must have suffered critical or life-threatening injuries.
-Rather, as long as the healthcare provider or facilities mistake caused considerable trauma in your life, you may have grounds for a medical malpractice insurance or civil claim.
+Rather, as long as the healthcare provider’s or facility’s mistake caused considerable physical trauma, you may have grounds for a medical malpractice claim or suit that includes compensation for emotional distress.

-In medical malpractice and personal injury claims, liability must be proven based on a preponderance of the evidence.
+In medical malpractice claims/suits and other personal injury claims/suits, liability must be proven based on a preponderance of the evidence.
 This is different from criminal court, where guilt must be proven beyond a reasonable doubt.

-More specifically, the “preponderance” standard that must be met requires that your attorney introduce evidence showing it is more likely than not that the defendant caused the physical injuries and emotional distress that have impacted your life.
+More specifically, the “preponderance” standard that must be met requires that your attorney introduce evidence showing it is more likely than not that the at-fault party caused the physical injuries and emotional distress that have impacted your life.

-Some of the more common types of evidence that could be used to prove liability in a medical malpractice claim for emotional distress include:
+Some of the more common types of evidence that could be used to prove liability and emotional distress in a medical malpractice claim/suit for emotional distress include:

 - Medical records